 Falling (and hitting the head): Brain trauma due to falls (especially those involving heights) can result in serious damage.

-Assault: Brain injuries caused by assault, such as gunshot wounds or physical altercation, are often traumatic and cause severe brain damage.
+Assault: Brain injuries caused by assault, such as gunshot wounds or physical altercations, are often traumatic and cause severe brain damage.

 Sports/recreational activities: Brain trauma resulting from sporting or recreational activities are common in cases such as skiing, bicycle riding, skateboarding, and contact sports.
 Brain trauma from these activities can range from mild to severe, depending on the level of contact.

-Signs and symptoms of brain trauma can range depending on the level of damage.
+Signs and symptoms of brain trauma can vary depending on the level of damage.
 The symptoms of brain trauma can be organized into three levels: mild, moderate and severe.
 The circumstances of brain trauma will also play an important role in determining the level of brain trauma.
-Brain trauma can impact cognitive function, perception, physical ability as well as a person’s behavior and emotional state of mind.
+Brain trauma can impact cognitive function, perception, and physical ability, as well as a person’s behaviour and emotional state of mind.

 Cognitive symptoms of brain trauma can result in effects on someone’s ability to perform even the most basic cognitive tasks necessary for daily life.
 Brain trauma can result in an individual being unable to handle basic tasks and communication, resulting in: